On conditional distortion risk measures under uncertainty: Main results

-{\bf Theorem 3.4}\ \ Let $ \{g_z; z \in \mathbb{R} \} $ be a family of concave distortion functions, which is regular on $\mathbb{R}.$ Let a random environment $Z \in \sX^\perp(P)$ be fixed, and $h_Z$ be a concave distortion function associated with $Z$.
-Then the risk measure $\rho_{Z} : \sX \rightarrow \mathbb{R}$ defined by
+{\bf Theorem 3.4}\ \ Let $ \{g_z; z \in \mathbb{R} \} $ be a family of concave distortion functions, which is regular on $\mathbb{R}.$ Let a random environment $Z \in \sX^\perp $ be fixed, and $h_Z$ be a concave distortion function associated with $Z$.
+Then the risk measure $\rho_{_Z} : \sX \rightarrow \mathbb{R}$ defined by

-$X \in \sX$, is coherent.
+is coherent.

-Theorem 3.4 says that the risk measure $\rho_Z$ defined by $(\ref{3001})$ is coherent.
-Hence, by Artzner et al. (1999) or F{\"{o}}llmer and Schied (2016), it should also have a dual representation.
-Next, we turn to discuss the dual representation for $\rho_Z$.
-It turns out that $\rho_Z$ can be expressed by means of a repeated Choquet integral on some product space with respect to two finitely additive probability measures.
+Next, we turn to discuss the dual representation for $\rho_{_Z}$.
+It turns out that $\rho_{_Z}$ can be expressed by means of a repeated Choquet integral on some product space with respect to two finitely additive probability measures.
 For this purpose, we need a little more preparations.

-Given a monotone set function $\mu_1 : \sB(\mathbb{R}) \rightarrow \mathbb{R}_+$ and a set of monotone set functions $ \mu_2 := \{\mu_2(z,\cdot); z\in \mathbb{R} \}$ on $\sF$ satisfying that $ \mu_2(\cdot, A )$ is a Borel function on $ \mathbb{R}$ for every $A \in \sF$, we define a set function $ \mu $ on $ \sB(\mathbb{R}) \times \sF$, the product $\sigma$-algebra of $ \sB(\mathbb{R})$ and $ \sF$, through
+Given a monotone set function $\mu_1 : \sB(\mathbb{R}) \rightarrow \mathbb{R}_+$ and a set $ \mu_2 := \{\mu_2(z,\cdot); z\in \mathbb{R} \}$ of monotone set functions on $\sF$ satisfying that $ \mu_2(\cdot, A )$ is a Borel function on $ \mathbb{R}$ for every $A \in \sF$, we define a set function $ \mu $ on $ \sB(\mathbb{R}) \times \sF$, the product $\sigma$-algebra of $ \sB(\mathbb{R})$ and $ \sF$, through